- ASSOCIATE PROFESSOR Preventive Medicine

 Mutambudzi M, Meyer JD, Warren N, Reisine S. Effects of psychosocial characteristics of work on pregnancy outcomes: a critical review.
 Women & Health 2011 May; 51(3).

 Meyer JD, Mutambudzi M. Association of occupational trajectories with alcohol use disorders in a longitudinal national survey.
-Journal of occupational and environmental medicine / American College of Occupational and Environmental Medicine 2014 Jul; 56(7).
+J Occupational Environmental Medicine 2014 Jul; 56(7).

 Meyer JD, Warren N. Job control, substantive complexity, and risk for low birth weight and preterm delivery: an analysis from a state birth registry.
 American Journal of Industrial Medicine 2007 Sep; 50(9).